p3drop7/eCommerce-React/README.md

 Builds the app for production to the `build` folder.

 ### Deployment
-Github pages was used to deploy the App and provide a preview.
+Github Pages was used to deploy the App and provide a preview.
 The preview can be accessed on:  [https://p3drop7.github.io/eCommerce-React/](https://p3drop7.github.io/eCommerce-React/)